| Share |

 Go to Settings and then check the "Show favicons for subscriptions" option:

-Artem Russakovskii is a San Francisco programmer, blogger, and future millionaire (that last part is in the works).
+Artem Russakovskii is a San Francisco programmer and blogger.
 Follow Artem on Twitter (@ArtemR) or subscribe to the RSS feed.

 In the meantime, if you found this article useful, feel free to buy me a cup of coffee below.